-- Red/Green/Blue: adjusts the color of the image.
-The default value for all colors is 50%; color can be added or subtracted.
-Range is 0% (subtractive) to 100% (additive). - Brightness: adjusts the brightness of the image.
-The default value is 50%; the clip can be made brighter or darker.
-Range is 0% (darkest) to 100% (brightest). - Contrast: adjusts the contrast of the image.
-The default value is 50%; contrast can be added or subtracted.
-Range is 0% (least contrast) to 100% (highest contrast).
+- Red/Green/Blue: adjusts the RGB color of the clip.
+Default value is 50%; color can be added or subtracted.
+Range is 0% (subtractive) to 100% (additive). - Brightness: adjusts the brightness of the clip.
+Default value is 50%; the clip can be made brighter or darker.
+Range is 0% (darkest) to 100% (brightest). - Contrast: adjusts the contrast of the clip.
+Default value is 50%; contrast can be added or subtracted.
+Range is 0% (least contrast) to 100% (highest contrast). - Hue: adjusts the overall color of the clip.
+Default value is 50%. - Saturation: adjusts color saturation of the clip.
+Default value is 50%.
+Range is 0% (grayscale) to 100% (over-saturated).

 CAUTION!!
 Editing the properties of a clip at the moment that another clip gets loaded into either bus may cause the edits to be incomplete or discarded.
-Avoid editing clip properties if a clip is about to end!
+If a clip is about to end, avoid editing its properties!